top of page

 Image by Erik Karits

 Emily has previously worked on species distribution models of ticks and tick-borne disease and this was also the topic of Katie's PhD (a postdoctoral researcher in our group).
-We have a few projects under development in this area.
+We will be recruiting for a PhD (starting in April 2026) on Biosentinel surveillance for emerging zoonotic disease assessment and modelling which will be focusing evidence of potential mosquito-borne threats such as West Nile virus, using birds as sentinels.

 DEVELOPMENT OF NEW METHODS FOR INCORPORATING HUMAN BEHAVIOUR IN EPIDEMIC MODELLING